Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Summary

 \section{Summary}

-In this paper we suggested secure MPQC protocol based on a sub-class of general CSS QECCs called triply-even CSS QECCs.
-Our decision on the triply-even CSS QECCs is in contrast to the previous suggestion based on another sub-class of CSS QECCs called self-dual CSS QECCs~\cite{lipinska_pra_102_022405_2020}.
-While for both the triply-even CSS QECCs and the self-dual CSS QECCs, one may choose the same universal set of quantum gates, i.e., Clifford gates ($H$ gate, $P$ gate, and $\mathrm{C}\text{-}X$ gate) in combination with the $T$ gate~\cite{nebe_dcc_24_99-122_2001}, the set of available transversal quantum gates in case of this decision will differ.
-In particular, for triply-even CSS QECCs, $P$ gate, $\mathrm{C}\text{-}X$ gate, and $T$ gate are transversal.
-On the other hand, for self-dual CSS QECCs, $H$ gate, $P$ gate, and $\mathrm{C}\text{-}X$ gate are transversal.
-In case of the MPQC protocol based on a technique of quantum error correction, all the transversal quantum gates can be implemented trivially, and the task of the UQC realization reduces to the implementation of the non-transversal $H$ gate in case of the triply-even CSS QECCs, and of the non-transversal $T$ gate in case of the self-dual CSS QECCs.
-Both of these cases can be addressed by the gate teleportation technique~\cite{gottesman_nature_402_390-393_1999}, but the details of the procedure itself will be different.
-Actually, the main difference lies in the ancillary quantum state necessary for the implementation of the non-transversal quantum gate via the gate teleportation technique.
-Especially, implementation of the non-transversal $T$ gate requires logical ``magic'' state as an ancillary quantum state, which preparation, verification, and confirmation can be accomplished only by using a combination of two sub-protocols, namely the VHSS protocol and the VCSS protocol.
-On the other hand, implementation of the non-transversal $H$ gate requires logical ``plus'' state as an ancillary quantum state, which preparation, verification, and confirmation can be accomplished by using the VHSS protocol only.
-Therefore, the main advantage of constructing the MPQC protocol on the basis of triply-even CSS QECCs lies in the fact that we can avoid execution of the VCSS protocol, which becomes necessary only in case of self-dual CSS QECCs where the $T$ gate is non-transversal and need to be implemented via the gate teleportation technique.
-Importantly, execution of the VCSS protocol not only requires extra workspace, but also employs a non-transversal $\mathrm{C}\text{-}XP^\dag$ gate, which may lead to a failure of the entire MPQC protocol.
-Consequently, by replacing self-dual CSS QECCs with triply-even CSS QECCs, we reduce our demand for the workspace per quantum node from $n^2 + 4n$ qubits in the previous suggestion~\cite{lipinska_pra_102_022405_2020} to $n^2 + 3n$ qubits in our case, where $n$ is the number of quantum nodes participating in the MPQC protocol.
+To summarize, in this paper we suggested an MPQC protocol built upon a technique of quantum error correction and in particular constructed on the basis of the triply-even CSS QECCs.
+With the triply-even CSS QECCs at hand, once we decide on the $X$ gate, $Z$ gate, $T$ gate, $\mathrm{C}\text{-}X$ gate, and $H$ gate as our universal set of quantum gates, since all the transversal quantum gates can be implemented trivially, the task of the UQC realization in the MPQC protocol reduces to the implementation of the non-transversal $H$ gate, which can be easily addressed by the gate teleportation technique.
+Importantly, this technique requires a logical ``plus'' state as an ancillary quantum state, which preparation, verification, and confirmation can be accomplished by using the VHSS protocol only.
+In contrast, the previously suggested MPQC protocol was constructed on the basis of the self-dual CSS QECCs, in which case, the task of the UQC realization cannot be attained without the implementation of the non-transversal $T$ gate and the gate teleportation technique comes to aid again.
+Crucially, the implementation of the non-transversal $T$ gate with the gate teleportation technique requires a logical ``magic'' state as an ancillary quantum state, which preparation, verification, and confirmation can be accomplished only by using a combination of the two sub-protocols: the VHSS protocol and the protocol verifying the ``magic'' state, the latter of which is implemented by a statistical testing of the randomly selected ``magic'' states with their subsequent distillation~\footnote{The original version of the protocol verifying the ``magic'' state employed a non-transversal $\mathrm{C}\text{-}XP^\dag$ gate potentially leading to a failure of the entire MPQC protocol.}.
+Therefore, our decision on the triply-even CSS QECCs allows us to avoid execution of the resource-intensive protocol verifying the ``magic'' state and consequently reduce our demand for the workspace per quantum node from $n^2 + \Theta(r)n$ qubits in the previous suggestion to $n^2 + 3n$ qubits in our case, where $n$ is the number of quantum nodes participating in the MPQC protocol and $r$ is the security parameter.
+Besides, since every extra qubit reduces the credibility of physical devices, our suggestion makes the MPQC protocol more accessible for the near-future technology.